GuillermoHazebrouck/gnav-web/README.md

 ## Releases
 Keep an eye on the [releases](https://github.com/GuillermoHazebrouck/gnav-web/releases), there will be precompiled versions in the future.
 The provision of data is not part of the project yet, you will need to collect your own dataset to build a functional system.
+We only provide here minimal example datasets and the tools to generate the necessary data feed.

 ## Credits
 This software is made possible thanks to: